 Captain Richard Christoff –

-Captain Christoff obtained his Bachelor’s in Criminal Justice from Columbia College, Master’s in Business Administration from Webster University, and graduated from the Southern Police Institute’s Command Officers Development Course.
-Captain Christoff represents the Sheriff’s Office with Central Florida Crimeline and sits on the board of Help Now of Osceola, which provides temporary safe shelter for survivors of domestic abuse facing imminent danger.
+Captain Christoff obtained his Bachelor’s in Criminal Justice from Columbia College.
+Master’s in Business Administration from Webster University.
+Graduated from the Southern Police Institute’s Command Officers Development Course.
+Captain Christoff represents the Sheriff’s Office with Central Florida Crimeline and sits on the board of Help Now of Osceola.
+Which provides temporary safe shelter for survivors of domestic abuse facing imminent danger.